mindtapp-app/MindTapp-1/README.md

 2. cd /srv/MindTapp
 3. source MindTappEnv/bin/source
 4. git pull
-5. systemctl nginx restart
-6. systemctl gunicorn restart
+5. python manage.py collectstatic
-7. double check if any changes were added to dev_settings, make sure prod_settings is manually updated appropriately for it
+6. double check if any changes were added to dev_settings, make sure prod_settings is manually updated appropriately for it
+7. systemctl nginx restart
+8. systemctl gunicorn restart

 ## How to activate the virtualenv